drdaemos/xc5-docs/en/changing_store_logic/creating_a_payment_method/creating_settings_page_for_payment_method.md

 ---

-{% include global.html %}

 # Introduction

-This article is a continuation of the guide about {% link "creating payment method" S1XIsWh7P %}.
+This article is a continuation of the guide about {% link "creating payment method" r1LV4zHP %}.
 During this article, we will assume that you are already familiar with that guide and we will show you how to add a **settings form** for the payment method described there.

 # Table of Contents